techreturners/yrtt_entry_katas_java/README.md

 You'll also need Maven installed for managing dependencies.

-Maven is used to manage the dependencies (similar to NPM in the Javascript world or PIP in a Python world)
+Maven is used to manage the dependencies (similar to NPM in the Javascript world or PIP in a Python world).

-Maven can be download and install by following the different link here:
+Maven can be downloaded and installed by following the link here:

 https://maven.apache.org/index.html